mirceapiturca/OpenDepth/README.md

 ## Requirements: ##
 + Windows 7
 + Kinect SDK
-+ Modern browser that supports webGL and WebSockets There are 2 prerecorded demos that you can run without without a Kinect on any OS
++ Modern browser that supports webGL and WebSockets.
+There are 2 prerecorded demos that you can run without without a Kinect on any OS

 ## Cool things to come: ##